 (e) Be done only with the written permission of the property owner(s) or owner(s’) authorized agent.

 (3) Advertising that includes the licensee’s name must:

 (b) Use a common derivative of the licensee’s first name and the licensee’s licensed last name.

-(4) The licensed name or registered business name of the principal real estate broker or property manager must be prominently displayed, immediately noticeable, and conspicuous in all advertising.
+(4) The licensed name or registered business name of the principal real estate broker, sole practitioner real estate broker, or property manager must be prominently displayed, immediately noticeable, and conspicuous in all advertising.

 (5) Except as provided in section (8) of this rule, a real estate broker must:

 (a) Submit proposed advertising to the licensee’s principal broker for review and receive the principal broker’s approval before publicly releasing any advertisement; and